 About Ramzi G Salloum

 Dr. Salloum is an assistant professor in the Department of Health Outcomes & Biomedical Informatics at the University of Florida College of Medicine and a member of the UF Health Cancer Center and the Institute for Child Health Policy.
-He is an economist and health services researcher whose work has consistently focused on decision making across the cancer prevention and control continuum, including prevention, screening, and treatment.
-His research considers the influence of guidelines and incentives on the demand for and provision of health and healthcare across the cancer control continuum.
+His research considers the economic implications of the implementation and dissemination of evidence-based practices, especially in cancer prevention and control strategies across the cancer control continuum.

 Salloum has a demonstrated research record in the area of health services research across diverse health system and policy settings, with a particular focus on the implementation of evidence-based programs.
 He is well-versed in implementation science methods and frameworks and currently serves as faculty for NCI’s Training Institute for Dissemination and Implementation Research in Cancer (TIDIRC).
 He is the recipient of two NCI-supported fellowships from the Health Care Systems Research Network (HCSRN)’s Cancer Research Network (CRN) Scholars Program (2015-2017); and the Mentored Training for Dissemination and Implementation Research in Cancer (MT-DIRC) Program (2016-2018).
 Given his research experiences in studying the provision of healthcare services, his goal is to increase the implementation and dissemination of innovative value-added cancer prevention and control strategies by improving our understanding of patient values and preferences, and enhancing stakeholder engagement.

 Dr. Salloum teaches Fundamentals of Dissemination and Implementation Research (GMS 6851).